-The next ANZAC Day Memorial Service will be conducted at the Clark Veterans Cemetery (CVC) on 25th April 2024.
+ANZAC Day Memorial Service is always conducted at the Clark Veterans Cemetery (CVC) at 1100 hours on 25th of April.

 HOW YOU CAN HONOUR OUR VETERANS